Hot & Sour Egg Drop Soup

 - Get Wild – This soup calls for 8oz of mushrooms and I’d suggest getting wood ear at your local Asian Market, shiitake or oyster mushrooms.
-White button mushrooms will also do, but go wild or wood mushrooms, if you can 👍.
+White button mushrooms will also do, but go wild, if you can 👍.

 - Hot & Sour – This soup delivers on both heat and sour.
 If you’d prefer to scale back on heat, go with 1/2tsp to 1/4tsp of pepper.
 Also while my recipe calls for white pepper, which is more common in Chinese cooking, you could easily use black pepper.
 The vinegar delivers the sour flavor and I’d suggest using the complete 1/4 cup in this recipe, I even finished with a little extra 😋.